bettersg/foodcarboncalculator/README.md

     `yarn workspace @foodcarboncalculator/frontend start`

 #### Back-end Node server

+As of 13 Mar, no need to do this as the master branch is now making requests directly to firebase functions

 1) Ensure you have nodemon installed

     `npm install -g nodemon` or `yarn global add nodemon`